usernamenumber/unik/docs/getting_started.md

   	]
   }
   ```
-  * For the purposes of this example, that matters here is `my_httpd`.
+  * For the purposes of this example, all that matters here is `my_httpd`.
 It instructs the go compiler that the project should be installed from `$GOPATH/src/my_httpd`.

 4. Great!
 Now we're ready to compile this code to a unikernel.